Is the Stimulus Check Pouring into the Crypto Market in Japan?

-This past April, the Japanese government began distributing ¥100k stimulus check to households through local municipalities as a part of the COVID-19 relief programmes.
+This past April, the Japanese government began distributing ¥100k stimulus check to households through local municipalities as a part of the COVID-19 relief programs.
 By June 16th, it was reported that all the local municipalities have started the distribution process, and towards the end of the month, a little less than 60% of the households had received the check.
 As you may already know, stimulus checks, or ‘helicopter money’, have grabbed the industry attention as the US stock market rally coincided with its distribution in the states, and mainstream media have repeatedly pointed out those ‘mom-and-pop investors’ are using the stimulus check to speculate on the stock market.
 The effect of helicopter money in the US was even recorded on US-based crypto exchanges like Coinbase.

 So, in the wake of the March market crash, we were expecting some changes in investor behavior and started monitoring deposit patterns across age groups and areas to see if the stimulus check is encouraging Japanese investors to take more stake in the crypto market.
 In this article, we will go over the number of deposits made on our platform that were <= ¥100k and = ¥100k on a monthly basis by age groups (Fig. 1) and areas (Fig. 2) and see if there has been any unusual activities during the 2Q of this year.